databrickslabs/dbldatagen/docs/APIDOCS.md

 ## Basic concepts

-The Test Data Generator is a Python framework that uses Spark to generate a dataframe of test data.
+The Databricks Labs Data Generator is a Python framework that uses Spark to generate a dataframe of test data.

 Once the data frame is generated, it can be used with any Spark dataframee compatible API to save or persist data, to analyze data, to write it to an external database or stream, or generally used in the same manner as a regular dataframe.

 To consume it from Scala, R, SQL or other languages, create a view over the resulting test dataframe and you can use it from any Databricks Spark runtime compatible language.
-By use of the appropriate parameters, you can instruct the test data generator to automatically register a view as part of generating the test data.
+By use of the appropriate parameters, you can instruct the data generator to automatically register a view as part of generating the test data.

 ### Generating the test data
 The test data generation process is controlled by a test data generation spec which can build a schema implicitly,